wjxiong5633/hk_rt_covid19/README_data.md

 # data
-This README is the explanation of each column of the dataset.
+This README file contains detailed explanations for each column in the dataset.

 * data_all_Dec
   - date